pi-geosolutions/core-geonetwork/docs/eng/users/source/quickstartguide/installing/index.rst

 As mentioned above, GeoNetwork now provides two user interfaces:

 - **Default** user interface is the old user interface from 2.6.x and earlier
-- **Javascript Widgets** user interface is the new user interface for searching, editing and viewing metadata records in 2.8.x
+- **Javascript Widgets** user interface is the new user interface for searching, editing and viewing metadata records in 2.8.x and later

 The catalog administrator can configure which interface to use in `WEB-INF/config-gui.xml` as follows.